IBM/aspera-cli/README.md

 * Navigate to [https://rubyinstaller.org/](https://rubyinstaller.org/) &rarr; **Downloads**.
 * Download the latest Ruby installer **with devkit**.
 (Msys2 is needed to install some native extensions, such as `grpc`)
-* Execute the installer which installs by default in: `RubyVV-x64` (VV is the version number)
+* Execute the installer which installs by default in: `C:\RubyVV-x64` (VV is the version number)
-* At the end of the installation procedure execute the Msys2 installer (ridk install) and select option 3 (msys and mingw)
+* At the end of the installation procedure, the Msys2 installer is automatically executed, select option 3 (msys and mingw)
-* Install the "mime info" file as specified in [this section](#mimeinfo).
+* for the installation of
 #### macOS: pre-installed or `brew`

 macOS 10.13+ (High Sierra) comes with a recent Ruby.
 So you can use it directly.
 You will need to install aspera-cli using `sudo` :